 MISRA C[35]: 1.1

-CERT C guidelines[37]: DCL02-C
+CERT C Secure Coding Standard [37]: DCL02-C

 Ada Quality and Style Guide[1]: 3.2

 Mechanism of Failure

 Calls to the wrong subprogram or references to the wrong data element (that was missed by human review) can result in unintended behaviour.
 Language processors will not make a mistake in name translation, but human cognition limitations can cause humans to misunderstand, and therefore be missed in human reviews.